oliverneut/GoGreen/Final Report version 1.md

 Therefore I feel like I had a good idea how to start on this project (gather information given and take the first steps from there).
 Furthermore I see the necessity of doing the administration that comes with good teamwork and therefore I kept watch over our SCRUM-board hygiene and meeting notes.
 My weaker points were that I might've been more proactive at times during the sprint plannings.
 I'm a mediocre coder and wanted to learn better coding but ended up doing more organizational activities.
 ### Michael Chan
-During this project I worked alot on the client side code and also did some server side code.
+During this project I worked a lot on the client side code and also did some server side code.
 Because of this I knew the code from both the client and server side quite well and I was able to help the GUI to design frames that were compatible with our server and did a lot of the client side data processing as well as requesting data from the server.
 My stronger points were that I had a pretty good understanding of the program in general and I was able to help out others when they had to go outside their field of expertise.
 My weaker points were that I did not keep track the organisational activities well such as the SCRUMBoard.
 I also ended up doing most of my work in the weekend before the demo which was not very helpful for the rest of the team as it would seem if we were behind schedule.
 This was especially an issue for the week 8 deadline as we ended up with untested code and it was not clear who was going to write those tests.
 I ended up writing them the night before the demo.
 Better planning would have avoided that issue altogether and is something I will keep in mind for in the future.